10 Best HVAC

 Choose an HVAC company with highly trained technicians who have appropriate licensing and experience.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the specific exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 In the state of Washington, HVAC contractors are required to be licensed as specialty contractors.
 An individual must possess a speciality HVAC license and may also require plumbing or electrical licensure depending on the nature of the job.
 Licensing is handled by the State Department of Labor and Industries, which mandates that contractors must be both bonded and insured.
 Also check a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Pick a company with great feedback and stories of satisfied customers.
+Pick a company with glowing feedback and good customer testimonials.

 Understand Work Details

-Always make sure you know the details of any project.
-When HVAC repairs are required, your provider should detail which parts need replacement and why.
-Confirm that your technician will clean and test the system after repairs are done to ensure that it’s working properly.
-When replacing your HVAC, ask the contractor to provide details on the new estimated installation time, features, model, brand, and energy efficiency.
-Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Always make sure you know what a company’s process looks like.
+When getting HVAC repairs, ask your provider to specify which parts require replacement and why.
+Confirm that your technician will clean and test the system afterward to verify proper operation.
+When getting a replacement, ask the contractor to explain the new HVAC system estimated installation time, model, brand, energy efficiency, and features.
+Before work begins, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

 Compare Warranties